 - Survivalist: Use gear, Gems, and Enchants to maximize your Mastery, Dodge, and Parry.
 Reforge Haste and Crit into Mastery.
 This will make life easier for your healers and Vengence will allow you to generate enough threat.
 Reforge crit & Haste into Mastery

 - More Threat: Cap Hit and Expertise first, Gems for Str, then go for Mastery.
+This is the recommended route in Mists of Pandaria, patch 5.3.

 - Gem for Strength only.